 Issuance of Transition Bonds.
-The financing order authorizes CenterPoint Houston to cause us to issue transition bonds in an aggregate principal amount not to exceed [] plus the amounts described in (a), (b) and (c) above.
+The financing order authorizes CenterPoint Houston to cause us to issue transition bonds in an aggregate principal amount not to exceed \$1,493,747,264 plus the amounts described in (a), (b) and (c) above.

 Collection of Transition Charges.
-The financing order authorizes CenterPoint Houston to collect transition charges from the retail electric providers serving retail electric customers in CenterPoint Houston's service territory in an amount sufficient to recover its aggregate qualified costs which include principal and interest and ongoing fees and expenses associated with the transition bonds.
-We may not charge transition charges for a series of transition bonds for electricity delivered after the fifteenth anniversary of the date of issuance of that series of transition bonds.
+The financing order authorizes CenterPoint Houston to collect transition charges from the retail electric providers serving retail electric customers in CenterPoint Houston's service territory in an amount sufficient to recover its aggregate qualified costs which include principal and interest and certain ongoing fees and expenses associated with the transition bonds.
+There is no "cap" on the level of transition charges that may be imposed on consumers of electricity, including the State of Texas and other governmental entities, to meet scheduled principal and interest on the transition bonds.
+However, we may not charge transition charges for a series of transition bonds for electricity delivered after the fifteenth anniversary of the date of issuance of that series of transition bonds.

 Issuance Advice Letter.
-Following the determination of the final terms of the transition bonds and prior to their issuance, CenterPoint Houston is required to file with the Texas commission an issuance advice letter, which will:
+Within twenty-four hours following the determination of the final terms of a series of transition bonds and prior to their issuance, CenterPoint Houston is required to file with the Texas commission an issuance advice letter, which will:

-- demonstrate compliance with the requirements of the financing order, - evidence the actual terms on which the transition bonds will be issued, - show the actual dollar amount of the initial transition charges, - identify the transition property we will purchase, - identify us, and - certify that the transition bonds have been structured in accordance with the requirements of the financing order and priced in a manner that results in the lowest transition bond charges consistent with market conditions and the terms of the financing order.
+- · demonstrate compliance with the requirements of the financing order, - evidence the actual terms on which such series of transition bonds will be issued, - show the actual dollar amount of the initial transition charges relating to such series of transition bonds, - identify the transition property relating to such series of transition bonds we will purchase, - identify us, and - certify that, based on information reasonably available, the structuring and pricing of such series of transition bonds will result in the lowest transition bond charges consistent with market conditions and the terms of the financing order.